tldr-pages/tldr/pages/common/pnmnlfilt.md

 # pnmnlfilt

-> Apply a nonlinear filter onto a PNM image.
+> Apply a non-linear filter onto a PNM image.
 > More information: <https://netpbm.sourceforge.net/doc/pnmnlfilt.html>.

 - Apply the "alpha trimmed mean" filter with the specified alpha and radius values onto the PNM image: